Gregg Phillips: "The Freedom Hospital" in Ukraine

+Claims of teleportation

+On a January 2025 podcast appearance, Phillips claimed that he had been teleported [sic] against his will on multiple occasions.
+These purported incidents include being teleported 40 miles to a ditch near a church, along with the car he was driving, and 50 miles to a Waffle House in Rome, Georgia.
+A New York Times reporter was unable to locate any employees of the 3 Waffle House restaurants in town who recalled seeing Gregg Phillips or recalled any teleportation.
+Phillips has doubled down on the claim, citing Biblical miracles, despite the skepticism and scrutiny.

+When asked by CNN, President Trump reacted with confusion, asking "What does teleport mean?" and "Was he kidding?", Trump also described Phillips’ teleportation claims as “strange” and said he would look into them.
+The White House later urged DHS to either remove Phillips or keep him out of the public eye.
+Sources say Phillips has since been sidelined from FEMA operations and told to stop posting about teleportation on Truth Social.

 Unsubstantiated and false voter fraud claims

-In 2013, Phillips' firm partnered with the partisan-conservative, Texas-based organization True the Vote to, according to Phillips, update and analyze voter registration data in the U.S. to supposedly identify indicators of each person voting such as: citizenship or non-citizenship, identity, and felony status.
+In 2013, Phillips's firm partnered with the partisan-conservative, Texas-based organization True the Vote to, according to Phillips, update and analyze voter registration data in the U.S. to supposedly identify indicators of each person voting such as: citizenship or non-citizenship, identity, and felony status.
 He has falsely asserted that his organization has evidence that between three and five million votes were illegal in the 2016 presidential election.
 Phillips made his voter fraud claims before voter history data was available in most jurisdictions.

 Later the group changed its stance and blamed a lack of funding as the cause when Catherine Engelbrecht stated in a video message "As it stands, we do not have the funding to do what we want to do.
-We’ve gathered 2016 voter rolls, we’ve gathered information from thousands of [ Freedom of Information Act requests], but we’re limited by the lack of resources [...]
-Next steps up are for us to sort of pull back on the national audit, and focus on targeted investigations.”
+We've gathered 2016 voter rolls, we've gathered information from thousands of [ Freedom of Information Act requests], but we're limited by the lack of resources [...]
+Next steps up are for us to sort of pull back on the national audit, and focus on targeted investigations."
 In March 2017, Phillips told The Texas Tribune the final results were still forthcoming but the audit was no longer going to happen.
 He also claimed that the 2020 election was rigged to steal the election from Trump, but has not provided any such evidence other than fabricated evidence in the form of Russian maps manipulated to look like American maps tracking non-existing vote mules.